 Mordechai: Yeah, you wanna build that.
-And as soon as you have this image in your ad and this is the type of people that I think would be interested in this product, this is when you open Facebook and start doing targeting.
+And as soon as you have this image in your head and this is the type of people that I think would be interested in this product, this is when you open Facebook and start doing targeting.
 This is like step one.
 Now… You know what, this is step two actually.
 Step one would be the research.
-I do this all the time.
-When I test a product, I always search online.
+So when we started… I do this all the time.
+When I test products to sell, I always search online.
 I check for blogs, magazines, stores, competition stores, brands, I check Facebook pages.
 I go scroll in the comments, like I open an advertisement on some page that is related to that specific niche, and I start to read the comments.
 And then I open profiles of those people just to see like, who are these people?
 And you can learn a lot from them.
 You can see like if most of them are women or men… So, if most of them are women, it’s probably a woman targeting.
 Then you can see from the pictures, are they younger, all the women, like 45, 60, what is the range, the age range?

 And there is something cool about Facebook that some people forget to disable which pages they like.
 So if you go inside a profile of someone that commented on this specific niche of whatever product you wanna test, you can see like which pages they like.
 So if you open a few profiles, let’s say you sample maybe 10 profiles that are relative that are all connected to the niche that you wanna sell, and then you open the likes page for each one of them and start scrolling down, and then you’ll find those pages that no one knows about them, that you can actually target on Facebook.
 So if you find like… You make a list like, how many common Facebook pages, which is interest in the… How many interests did you find?
 How many common interests do you find within this audience?
 This is probably the right interest to target.